Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 • Approved Permits - Most jurisdictions require special permits for indoor pyrotechnics, which must be obtained well in advance.

 • Trained Technical Staff - Only certified operators should handle flame machines indoors.
+You can learn more about this in our guide to renting flame machines, which often includes a technician.

 "Indoor flame effects can create unforgettable moments, but they require meticulous planning and adherence to safety protocols.
 Never compromise on venue requirements."